asahedev/asahedev/README.md

-# 👋 Hi friends
+# 👋 Hello

-As a **seasoned engineer**, I'm channeling my problem-solving mindset into the creative realm of **software development** and now expanding into the exciting world of **machine learning** and **data science**.
-I'm passionate about building **clean, beautiful, and user-friendly** experiences — whether it's a responsive web app or a data-driven model.
+I'm a **seasoned engineer** bringing a strong problem-solving foundation to **software development**, with a growing focus on **machine learning** and **data science**.
+I'm passionate about building **clean, intuitive, and impactful** solutions—from responsive web applications to data-driven models that deliver real value.

-> Let's join forces and create something meaningful together!
+> I'm always open to collaboration on meaningful projects.
+Let's connect and build something great together!

 ---

 ## 💼 What I Love Building

-🧠 **Machine Learning Projects** – From data wrangling to training models
+🧠 **Machine Learning & Data Science Projects** – From data wrangling to training models
 🎯 **Human-centered Tech** – Apps that make a positive impact ✨ **Interactive Frontend Interfaces** – Clean and accessible